-For each example, which is based on a real situation, say whether you consider the pupil has been subject to disability discrimination, what reasonable adjustments could be made to include them and what would be good practice.
+For each example, which is based on a real situation, say whether you consider the pupil has been subject to disability discrimination and what reasonable adjustments could be made to include them and what would be good practice.

 - 1. A girl in a primary school uses a wheelchair, but cannot get in and out independently.
 She wants to get down and be on the carpet with the rest of the children to feel part of the class.
 Under the lifting procedures the staff are not prepared to lift her in and out of her wheelchair as the hoist is in the medical room/ accessible toilet.
 The girl's mother comes to school to lift her daughter in and out of the wheelchair, as she thinks it is important her daughter feels part of the class.
 Being at the school prevents her getting a job. - a) Do you consider this Disability Discrimination?
+Yes / No / Not Sure - b) What would a reasonable adjustment be? - c) What would be Good Practice?